Jemoka/blag/content/posts/KBhtuning_forks.md

 -   overtones: six and a quarter; why?
 -   prove the equations given in [Rossing 1990]({{< relref "KBhrossing_1990.md" >}})
 -   why do high frequencies die faster?
+-   Why are they FORKS?
+What's wrong with one prong

 ## experiments to do in the end {#experiments-to-do-in-the-end}